mozilla/bigquery-etl/README.md

 Scheduling Queries in Airflow
 ---

-- bigquery-etl has tooling to automatically generate DAGs for scheduling queries.
+- bigquery-etl has tooling to automatically generate Airflow DAGs for scheduling queries.
 - Every query must be scheduled as part of a DAG that is specified in `dags.yaml`.
-  - New DAGs can be configured `dags.yaml` by adding the following:
+  - New DAGs can be configured in `dags.yaml`, e.g., by adding the following:
   ```yaml
   bqetl_ssl_ratios:   # name of the DAG; must start with bqetl_
     schedule_interval: 0 2 * * *    # query schedule